networknt/light-doc/content/en/tutorial/tram/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Light-tram-4j is the foundation of event driven frameworks and it handles transactional messaging without XA.
+Light-tram-4j is the foundation of event driven frameworks and handles transactional messaging without XA.
 On top of light-tram-4j, there is light-saga-4j to handle distributed transactions across multiple microservices.
-Also there is a framework light-eventuate-4j to support Event Sourcing and CQRS architecture.
+There is also a framework light-eventuate-4j to support Event Sourcing and CQRS architecture.
 All tutorials here are showing basic message, event or command delivery from one service to another service.